SnoringCatGames/scaffolder/README.md

 ### `Gs` AutoLoad and app setup

-All of the Godot Scaffold functionality is globally accessible through the `Gs` AutoLoad.
+All of the Scaffolder functionality is globally accessible through the `Gs` AutoLoad.

 -   Define `Gs` as an AutoLoad (in Project Settings).
     -   It should point to the path `res://addons/scaffolder/src/ScaffoldConfig.gd`.
     -   It should be the first AutoLoad in the list.
--   Configure the Godot Scaffold framework by calling `ScaffoldBootstrap.on_app_ready` at the start of your Main Scene.
+-   Configure the Scaffolder framework by calling `ScaffoldBootstrap.on_app_ready` at the start of your Main Scene.

-> **NOTE:** `Gs` stands for "Godot Scaffold", in case that's helful to know!
+> **NOTE:** `Gs` stands for "Scaffolder", in case that's helful to know!

-#### DO NOT INSTANTIATE ANYTHING UNTIL AFTER GODOT SCAFFOLD IS READY
+#### DO NOT INSTANTIATE ANYTHING UNTIL AFTER Scaffolder IS READY

 > NOTE: This is important for the automatic crash reporting system to work correctly.
 If you don't care about crash reporting, then yolo, do whatever you want!